-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - the effective period of the coverage;

-- a description of the benefits agreed;
+- a description of the benefits agreed and the risks excluded, including:

-- the premium or contribution payment method;
+- the premium or contribution payment method and timing;

 - the grace period for the premium or contribution payment;

-- the exchange rate used for insurance policies in a foreign currency if the premium or contribution payments and benefits are associated with the Indonesian rupiah;
+- the Bank Indonesia equivalent exchange rate used for insurance policies in a foreign currency if the premium or contribution payments and benefits are associated with the Indonesian rupiah;

 - the recognised time period for receipt of premium or contribution payment;